 More generally, the fact that Miyo Takano is the Big Bad.
 She was so suspicious from the start that various fans were sure there'd be some other explanation for it.
 Nope, as it turns out.

-Irie-sensei not realising that Takano was just a bit amoral and for that matter the Big Bad of the series, given some of her less... subtle statements showing a certain lack of regard for ethics, as revealed by the flashbacks in Matsuribayashi-hen (Though granted, she had a lot over his head and he might not have thought he could have done anything useful and gotten away with it).
+Irie-sensei not realizing that Takano was just a bit amoral and for that matter the Big Bad of the series, given some of her less... subtle statements showing a certain lack of regard for ethics, as revealed by the flashbacks in Matsuribayashi-hen.
+(Though granted, she had a lot over his head and he might not have thought he could have done anything useful and gotten away with it).

 Woolseyism: The French version of the sound novel doesn't hesitate to take a few liberties with the original text, and they usually work extremely well.

 Hanyū's Verbal Tic "Au au au !" becomes "Mééé euuuh !" note untranslatable, but it expresses a childish and embarrassed protest, which is incredibly cute and fitting; similarly, Rika's "Nipah~~*" becomes "Ehéééé~~*".